Flo-Devv/Py-Merger/README.md

 ### Known limitations:
 <p>
-• The name of the columns must be in the first line in each worksheet <b>
+• The name of the columns must be in the first line in each worksheet <br>
 -> Possible solution: add a selector to choose the right title line

 • The structure of the worksheet should be as follows: first column identifier, next columns characteristics specific to the identifier.
 <i> Please enjoy my work and do not hesitate to send me your feedback </i>